Prosecutors Request Indefinite Delay in Trump Assassination Attempt Trial

 Routh allegedly fled and was later arrested along a Florida highway.

-Prosecutors asked Cannon to designate Routh’s case as “complex,” to give them more time to sift through the evidence.
+Prosecutors asked Cannon to designate Routh’s case as “complex” to give them more time to sift through the evidence.

 “Over the past two weeks, the United States has interviewed hundreds of witnesses,” prosecutors said in the filing.
 “It has also executed 13 search warrants in Florida, Hawaii, and North Carolina, and seized hundreds of items of evidence, including multiple electronic devices.”

-Based on preliminary results from some of the testing, the government anticipates it will call several expert witnesses to testify at trial, prosecutors said.
+Based on preliminary results from some of the testing, the government anticipates that it will call several expert witnesses to testify at trial, prosecutors said.

-Concluding their request, prosecutors noted that the “reactive nature” of the prosecution means the investigation of the case is still ongoing.
+Concluding their request, prosecutors noted that the “reactive nature” of the prosecution means that the investigation of the case is still ongoing.

-Prosecutors anticipate additional witnesses will be interviewed, further evidence will be collected, and more records will be obtained via subpoenas and search warrants.
+Prosecutors anticipate that additional witnesses will be interviewed, further evidence will be collected, and more records will be obtained via subpoenas and search warrants.

-“The Government accordingly requests the Court designate this case as complex ... to allow the parties the time needed to adequately review the voluminous discovery and determine which motions need to be filed,” prosecutors concluded.
+“The Government accordingly requests the Court designate this case as complex. ... to allow the parties the time needed to adequately review the voluminous discovery and determine which motions need to be filed,” prosecutors concluded.

 According to the filing submitted to Cannon, prosecutors have consulted with Routh’s defense attorneys, who do not object to the government’s request to indefinitely delay his trial date.

-In an image released by the Martin County Sheriff's Office, deputies are seen arresting Ryan Routh, on Sept.
+In an image released by the Martin County Sheriff's Office, deputies are seen arresting Ryan Routh on Sept.
 15, 2024.
 (Martin County Sheriff's Office)

-In an image released by the Martin County Sheriff's Office, deputies are seen arresting Ryan Routh, on Sept.
+In an image released by the Martin County Sheriff's Office, deputies are seen arresting Ryan Routh on Sept.
 15, 2024.
 Martin County Sheriff's Office

 Authorities said they found an AK-47-style rifle, a bag of snacks, a digital camera, and bags containing metal plates meant to withstand return fire by the Secret Service at the sixth hole of the golf course, where Routh allegedly hid on the day of the apparent assassination attempt.